Grandpa and Grandma Turn Young Again

 Grandpa and Grandma Turn Young Again (じいさんばあさん若返る, Jīsan Bāsan Wakagaeru) is a Japanese manga series written and illustrated by Kagiri Araido.
 It began serialization on the author's Twitter and Pixiv accounts in October 2019 and ended in June 2024.
+The series resumed serialization on the author's Twitter and Pixiv in July 2025.
 It later received parallel serialization on Media Factory's Monthly Comic Alunna magazine in July 2022.
 An anime television series adaptation produced by Gekkou aired from April to June 2024.

 Plot

 The story follows the elderly couple Shozo Saito and Ine Saito, who live in Hirosaki, Aomori Prefecture.
 One day, while checking their apple farm, they notice a golden apple growing in one of the trees.
 After eating that apple, the two found themselves physically restored to their 20s.